Planting fruits and vegetables

 7

 Find a sunny and protected spot in your garden or orchard and prepare the ground for the replanting of the sprouts.
 Using a shovel or spade, dig some holes in the ground and insert the seeds.
+Make sure you water your plants frequently so that their soil is always moist.
+It's beneficial to add mulch around the plants to retain moisture and suppress weeds.

 8

 The eggplants can be harvested once the plants are mature, which you will know by the color and hardness of the plant.
 It will also be quite large.
 If you notice the plant is growing, it's best if you tie the plant, as the fruit will probably tear the plant down as it grows, so keep a close eye on your eggplants.
+Harvesting should be done with care to avoid damaging the plant and to ensure future yields.

 If you want to read similar articles to How to Grow Eggplants in a Garden, we recommend you visit our Gardening & plants category.